Japanese garden: In English-speaking countries

 The aesthetic of Japanese gardens was introduced to the English-speaking world by Josiah Conder's Landscape Gardening in Japan (Kelly & Walsh, 1893).
 Conder was a British architect who had worked for the Japanese government and other clients in Japan from 1877 until his death.
 The book was published when the general trend of Japonisme, or Japanese influence in the arts of the West, was already well-established, and sparked the first Japanese gardens in the West.
 A second edition was required in 1912.
 Initially these were mostly sections of large private gardens, but as the style grew in popularity, many Japanese gardens were, and continue to be, added to public parks and gardens.
 Conder's principles have sometimes proved hard to follow:

 Samuel Newsom's Japanese Garden Construction (1939) offered Japanese aesthetic as a corrective in the construction of rock gardens, which owed their quite separate origins in the West to the mid-19th century desire to grow alpines in an approximation of Alpine scree.

+Gardens where involvement of a Japanese designer came closest to resemble the ones found initially in Japan.
+The work of Taki Handa (and later J. Suzuki) at Cowden Castle, Scotland was notable back in 1907.
 According to the Garden History Society, Japanese landscape gardener Seyemon Kusumoto was involved in the development of around 200 gardens in the UK.
 In 1937 he exhibited a rock garden at the Chelsea Flower Show, and worked on the Burngreave Estate at Bognor Regis, and also on a Japanese garden at Cottered in Hertfordshire.
 The lush courtyards at Du Cane Court – an art deco block of flats in Balham, London, built between 1935 and 1938 – were designed by Kusumoto.
 All four courtyards there may have originally contained ponds.
 Only one survives, and this is stocked with koi.
 There are also several stone lanterns, which are meant to symbolise the illumination of one's path through life; similarly, the paths through the gardens are not straight.
 Japanese maple, Japanese anemone, cherry trees, evergreens, and bamboo are other typical features of Du Cane Court's gardens.

 According to David A. Slawson, many of the Japanese gardens that are recreated in the US are of "museum-piece quality".
 He also writes, however, that as the gardens have been introduced into the Western world, they have become more Americanized, decreasing their natural beauty.